Frankiethezombie/php_form/README.md

 ## Hackers Poulette - exercise
   objective: create a form using php for a fictive company (3days).
+Made @BeCode Central

 ### The project must
   * have semantical HTML